 If any of the infant HIV tests are found to be positive, an immediate repeat test on a new sample should be requested to confirm infection.
-When an infant is diagnosed with HIV, PCP prophylaxis should be started immediately, if the baby is not already on it, and an urgent referral to the local specialist HIV clinic should be made to initiate infant cART.
+When an infant is diagnosed with HIV, PCP prophylaxis should be started as soon as the baby reaches age 4 weeks, or immediately of the infants is already aged more than 4 weeks.
+An urgent referral should be made to the local specialist HIV clinic to initiate infant cART.
 Maternal and infant HIV resistance testing should be undertaken to help delineate reasons for PEP failure and guide treatment.
+The infant's HIV diagnosis should be fed back to the obstetric unit where the infant was delivered to allow investigation of the circumstances of the transmission.

-HIV services for children in the UK are organised in managed networks; details of the Children's HIV National Network (CHINN) and contacts for local paediatricians can be found on the Children's HIV Association (CHIVA) website (www.chiva.org.uk).
+HIV services for children in the UK are organised in managed networks; details of the Children's HIV National Network (CHINN) and contacts for local paediatricians can be found on the CHIVA website (www.chiva.org.uk).